GLOBAL MARKETS-World stocks stuck near two-year low before U.S. CPI data | Headlines

 "The risk of an over-tightening episode and some mishap in financial markets is higher than I can remember," said Tom Nash, a fixed income portfolio manager at UBS Asset Management in Sydney.
 HEROIC

 The dollar index, which gauges the greenback against six major rivals, inched down to 112.92 ahead of the CPI data.
-The U.S. currency remained close to a fresh 24-year high to the yen and last changing hands at 146.79 while sterling lifted to $1.1173 having hit two-week trough of $1.0925 on Tuesday.
+The U.S. currency remained close to a fresh 24-year high to the yen and last changed hands at 146.79 while sterling roared up almost 1.5% to $1.1263 on the reports of possible tax cut changes.
+It had hit two-week trough of $1.0925 on Tuesday.

 Benchmark 10-year gilt yields, which erupted after the UK government laid out tax cutting plans last month, had swung from a fresh 14-year peak at 4.632% to 4.249% in early afternoon trading.
 The Bank of England has insisted that its emergency bond market support will expire on Friday as originally announced, countering media reports of continued aid if necessary.